 To pursue or not pursue a Ph.D.: That is the question

-The Princeton Review offers a list of reasons why students shouldn't pursue an doctoral degree, including the amount of work, the possibility that students may not finish their degree, the lack of financial reward in the short term, and the likely struggle to find employment after graduation.
-Yet, the Princeton Review notes, a student who loves learning and enjoys academic work should go ahead and pursue a Ph.D.
+There are a list of reasons why students shouldn't pursue a doctoral degree, including the amount of work, the possibility that students may not finish their degree, the lack of financial reward in the short term, and the likely struggle to find occupation afterwards.
+However, a student who loves learning and enjoys academic work may find it rewarding to go ahead and pursue a Ph.D.
 In turn, it is crucial to research prospective Ph.D. programs and investigate all options before committing to a doctoral program.

 The BLS also predicts growth in occupations where workers typically hold doctoral degrees.
 These job openings are expected to grow by about 17 percent between 2008 and 2018, which is more than twice the growth rate estimated for jobs requiring only work experience or on-the-job training.